 My love of all things glass started when I was on holiday with my mum, I was 12 years old and she took me to see the Hokitika Glass factory.
 Ever since that day I have loved how glass can be made and changed into so many things.
 I have collected different types of glass ever since then.

 Fusing glass in a kiln over 1200 degree is exciting and challenging and I love it.
 Molten glass is so graceful when it moves and as it cools you can see it changing before your eyes and sometimes you just don’t know what you are going to end up with.
 Every piece is unique and interesting.
-I will be looking into a larger kiln so that I can start to make some large fused platters and art sculptures.
+I have recently brought a larger kiln so that I can start to make some large fused platters and art sculptures.

 My work is able to be viewed at our studio, "The Workshop" or at

 Our studio is open most days from 10-4pm or by appointment, please just phone.

 1613 Manaia/Tiki Road, Coromandel Town.